Leask/socratex/README.md

 $ sudo main.mjs --domain=example.com --bypass=cn
 ```

-If every thing works fine, you should see a message like this:
+If everything works fine, you should see a message like this:

 ```
 [SOCRATES V1.8.11] https://github.com/Leask/socrates